geoffreycrofte/juiz-social-post-sharer/readme.txt

 * Spanish (thank to [Roberto Castiñeira](www.mediapartner.es "Roberto Castiñeira's website")!)
 * Turkish (thanks to [Hakaner](http://hakanertr.wordpress.com/ "His website")!)

+🏁
+You can contribute to [translating in your own language](https://translate.wordpress.org/projects/wp-plugins/juiz-social-post-sharer/)!
+Thank you for your help 💕

 <strong>Full <a href="https://sharebuttons.social/doc/?utm_source=wp-org&utm_medium=readme&utm_campaign=description">Documentation</a> available</strong>.

-This tool relies on third-party applications (API), so if you say "it's broken", please tell me why, how, what 😊 Before adding a bad rating, please open a support ticket to solve your issue.
+This tool if made on my spare time for free, so if you say "it's broken", please tell me why, how, what so I can help you 😊 (better than a bad rating that won't make things better)

+<strong>Before adding a bad rating, please open a [support ticket](https://wordpress.org/support/plugin/juiz-social-post-sharer/) to solve your issue.</strong> I'm here to help.